-

 877-Ben-Hall

-In today’s correctional facilities, body-worn cameras are intended to promote transparency and protect both officers and inmates.
-However, when only a portion of an interaction is captured, the footage can create a distorted picture.
-For Michigan corrections officers, that partial recording can be used to justify disciplinary action, termination, or even criminal prosecution, especially in high-pressure or use-of-force situations.
+In today’s correctional facilities, body-worn cameras aim to promote transparency and protect both officers and inmates.
+However, when footage captures only part of an interaction, it can create a misleading picture.
+For Michigan corrections officers, that partial recording may be used to support discipline, termination, or even criminal charges, especially in high-pressure or use-of-force situations.

 At Ben Hall Law, our East Lansing criminal defense attorneys have extensive experience representing corrections officers who face allegations of misconduct.
 We understand the realities of working in correctional environments and know how to build strong defenses when body cam footage fails to tell the whole story.

-Correctional officers often work in fast-paced, high-pressure situations.
-Body cameras may not be activated until after an incident has begun.
-Poor camera angles, physical barriers, and equipment malfunctions can further limit what the footage captures.
-Yet, investigators, administrators, and even prosecutors may still treat the partial recording as the central piece of evidence.
+Correctional officers often work in fast-paced, high-pressure environments.
+Body cameras may not activate until after an incident begins.
+Poor angles, physical barriers, and equipment issues can further limit what the footage shows.
+However, investigators, administrators, and prosecutors may still treat that partial recording as key evidence.

-This can lead to unfair assumptions about how and why a situation escalated, even when the officer acted by policy or in self-defense.
-When footage lacks context, officers are left vulnerable to scrutiny based on incomplete and misleading information.
+As a result, they may draw unfair conclusions about how and why a situation escalated, even when the officer acted within policy or in self-defense.
+When footage lacks context, officers face scrutiny based on incomplete or misleading information.

-A single video clip should not determine the outcome of your career.
-Building a strong defense requires connecting the entire chain of events and ensuring your voice is heard.
+A single video clip should not determine your career.
+A strong defense connects the full sequence of events and ensures your side of the story is heard.

 Corrections officers perform essential, often dangerous work in high-stress environments.
 When allegations arise, especially those based on limited video evidence, it is easy for the narrative to shift unfairly.
 At Ben Hall Law, we know what’s at stake for our clients, including your job, your license, your reputation, and your future.